• Skip to primary navigation

 In winter you can ski at Winter Park – famous for its unbelievable tree skiing and laid-back atmosphere.
 If you live in Colorado, you can also come up to Granby to chop down your own Christmas tree.
 A time-honored tradition that also aids in forest management.

-For delicious eats check out the Java Lava Cafe and the Granby Garage.
+For delicious eats check out the Java Lava Cafe and the Granby Garage Roadhouse.

 Where to Stay in Granby:

-For luxurious lodging stay at Base Camp One.
-More budget-friendly options include Lone Eagle Lodge and the Canyon Hotel.
-Camping is available as well, but mostly through paid campgrounds such as the Sunrise Point Campground, Arapaho Bay Campground, and Big Rock Campground.
+For luxurious lodging stay at Base Camp One at Granby Ranch.
+More budget-friendly options include Lone Eagle Lodge.
+Camping is available as well, but mostly through paid campgrounds such as the Sunset Point Campground and Arapaho Bay Campground.

 16. Telluride